jonburdon/python-chat-app/readme.md

 * Check **http://127.0.0.1:5000/kate/hello everyone** redirects to **http://127.0.0.1:5000/kate**, and displays **Welcome, kate - ['kate: hello everyone']**

 ### Displaying messages in more friendly format
+* Create get_all_messages function and call it from user function.
+This will use <br> tags to separate each new message.

+## Expanding functionality

+### Adding timestamps
+* In app.py use **from datetime import datetime** to import datetime
+* Use strf time method in line 10 to convert date time obeject into string - use brackets to provide format
+* Test

+### Creating index.html

+### Creating users